vynkypy/vynkypy/README.md

    *Developed Python scripts to enhance platform security, reducing risks by 15%.*
 - **Biotech Vaccine Research Analysis**
    *Used SQL to uncover trends in vaccine development data.*
+- **Drug Manufacturing Demand and Supply Forecast**
+   *Used Power BI to uncover KPIs and Trends in Drug Equipment Sales in hospitals.*

 ---